World Leukemia Day

 Campaign

-• Advocate for people to see a healthcare professional – This will help reduce preventable leukemia deaths worldwide and improve patient outcomes.
+• Encourage people to get seen by a healthcare professional – This will help reduce the numbers of preventable leukemia deaths across the world and provide patients with greater outcomes.